Summary

 The Difference between HDHMR and Marine Plywood

-When selecting materials for home interiors, especially for furniture and cabinets, HDHMR and marine plywood often come up as popular choices.
+When selecting materials for home interiors, especially for furniture and cabinets, HDHMR and marine plywood are often popular choices.
 While both offer moisture resistance and durability, they differ significantly in cost, lifespan, and ideal use cases.
 This comparison will help you decide which is better suited for your needs and budget.

 | Aspect | HDHMR | Marine Plywood |